MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-dashboard-open.md

 ---
 title: View a Power BI dashboard
-description: Learn how to open and view a Power BI dashboard to highlight specific information from the underlying reports and datasets.
+description: Learn how to open and view a Power BI dashboard to highlight specific information from the underlying reports and semantic models.
 author: mihart
 ms.author: mihart
 ms.reviewer: mihart